nateware/redis-objects/README.md

       @team.drafted_players.decrement
     end

-An _atomic block_ is a cleaner way to do the above.
+An _atomic block_ gives you a cleaner way to do the above.
 Exceptions or returning nil will rewind the counter back to its previous state:

     @team.drafted_players.increment do |val|